uoeIDS/IDS_website/content/assessments/project.en.md

 Along with your presentation slides, we want you to provide a brief summary of your project.

 - This can be a markdown (`.md`) or an rmarkdown (`.Rmd`) file, depending on whether you want to include code in your report.
-- The report should be around 1,500 words, not including figures, tables, and references.
+- The report should be around 1,500 words, not including figures, tables, code chunk parts and references.
+You can think of the upper limit as 1,500 words + 10% extra like 1,650 at most (as we discussed recently).

 This report should provide information on;